Rosetta store: contrasts

 Introduction

-Example data are here.
+Example data are here or in the jamovi data library, under General Analysis for Linear Models (3), named fivegroups.
 One continuous dependent variable, one factor with 4 groups.

 Unfortunately, contrasts coding schemes get different names in different publications and they are implemented in different ways across software.
 Things can get a bit confusing because of this.
 For partially overlapping coding scheme definitions see UCLA idre web site, SPSS manual and Cohen, J., Cohen, P., West, S. G., & Aiken, L. S. (2013).
 Applied multiple regression/correlation analysis for the behavioral sciences.
 Routledge.
 If you have familiarity with python, you can compare results also with python statmodels results